How to Avoid Overtourism: 10 Easy Solutions to Tourism Problems

 Places like Barcelona, Lisbon, Venice and Santorini have been bombarded with cruise ships and day trippers throughout summer in recent years, causing massive crowds and major overtourism issues.
 Local’s lives are becoming affected negatively and the rate this is happening is not sustainable.

-9. Be prepared and research your destination before you get there
+9. Be prepared and research a destination beforehand

-Learning beforehand about the significance of attractions will help make your visit a more meaningful one.
-There isn’t much point getting a photo at a temple or monument if you don’t know much about its history or why it’s an important part of the local culture.
+Learning beforehand about the significance of attractions will help make our visit more meaningful.
+There isn’t much point getting a photo at a temple or monument if we don’t know much about its history or why it’s an important part of the local culture.
 This is why finding out about any UNESCO sites is helpful.
 There’s so much more to travel than likes on social media for capturing the same shot as everyone else.

-It’s also incredibly handy to research how you will get around at your destination in advance.
-Will you be catching Metros, busses, taxis or exploring on foot?
-Keep in mind… The cheapest option may not be the most sustainable option, but I believe as tourists it’s a price we are obligated to pay.
+It’s also incredibly handy to research how we will get around at our destination in advance.
+Catching Metros, busses, taxis or exploring on foot?
+Keep in mind… The cheapest option may not be the most sustainable, but I believe as tourists it’s a price we are obligated to pay.

 10. Travel for YOURSELF, not for validation from others

-Make sure you go someplace because it interests you, it resonates with you, you’re intrigued by the history and culture.
-Not just because people you know went there or you want to showcase the same shots on your Instagram as everyone else to keep up appearances.
+We need to stop and make sure we visit a place because it interests us, it resonates with us, we’re intrigued by the history and culture.
+Not just because people we know went there or we want to showcase the same shots on our Instagram as everyone else to keep up appearances.

-If you travel somewhere to simply check it off your list and say you’ve been to impress others, is it really going to be worthwhile, enjoyable or memorable if you don’t have an appreciation for what’s there?
-I dare you to try and be in the moment during your next trip.
+If we travel somewhere to simply check it off your list and say we’ve been to impress others, is it really going to be worthwhile, enjoyable or memorable if we don’t have an appreciation for what’s there?

-Allow yourself to be fully immersed in the destination and enjoy it through your own eyes, not the screen of a smartphone.
+Let’s allow ourselves to be fully immersed in a destination and enjoy it through our own eyes, not the screen of a smartphone.

 Concluding my solutions to tourism problems

-As guests in a new place, we should be expected to act in a respectful manner to our hosts and adapt.
+As guests in a new place, we should act in a respectful manner to our hosts and adapt.
 Why should they change their cultural heritage that dates back hundreds – if not thousands – of years to appease us tourists?

-We don’t want to lose what was already there by replacing it with something ordinary that can be found anywhere else.
-Even the little things you do count towards more sustainable tourism!
+We don’t want to lose something unique by replacing it with something ordinary that can be found anywhere else.
+Even the little well-meaning things we do count towards more sustainable tourism!
 Do you agree?
 Let me know if you’ll use any of these overtourism solutions on your next trip!

-If you’d like more tips to combat overtourism, come and join me on Facebook, Pinterest, Instagram and TikTok for more.
+If you’d like extra tips to combat overtourism and sustainable travel advice, come and join me on Facebook, YouTube, Pinterest, Instagram and TikTok for more.

 Until next time,